-This acoustic hailing device remains in the inventory of the ETU.
-Use of this device is subject to the conditions of established written procedures contained within General Order 227.02 - Acoustic Hailing Devices.
+This acoustic hailing device remains in the inventory of the ETU and the POU.
+Use of this device is subject to the conditions of established written procedures contained within General Order (GO) 227.03 - Acoustic Hailing Devices.
 As required, those procedures include: